rajatgupta57/outfit-vibe-music/README.md

 *A fashion-meets-music web app that pairs your outfit's aesthetic with matching Spotify playlists.*
 Built for **Call2Code Hackathon 2025**.

-> For Round 1, this is a manually-driven early prototype simulating what the final AI-driven experience would feel like.

 ---

 ## 🚀 Team